danog/dns-over-https/docs/index.md

 ### Caching

-The `Rfc1035StubResolver` caches responses by default in an `Amp\Cache\ArrayCache`.
-You can set any other `Amp\Cache\Cache` implementation by creating a custom instance of `Rfc1035StubResolver` and setting that via `Amp\Dns\resolver()`, but it's usually unnecessary.
+The `Rfc8484StubResolver` caches responses by default in an `Amp\Cache\ArrayCache`.
+You can set any other `Amp\Cache\Cache` implementation by creating a custom instance of `Rfc8484StubResolver` and setting that via `Amp\Dns\resolver()`, but it's usually unnecessary.
 If you have a lot of very short running scripts, you might want to consider using a local DNS resolver with a cache instead of setting a custom cache implementation, such as `dnsmasq`.

 ### Reloading Configuration

-The `Rfc1035StubResolver` (which is the default resolver shipping with that package) will cache the configuration of `/etc/resolv.conf` / the Windows Registry and the read host files by default.
+The subresolver (which is the resolver set in the `DoHConfig`, `Rfc1035StubResolver` by default) will cache the configuration of `/etc/resolv.conf` / the Windows Registry and the read host files by default.
 If you wish to reload them, you can set a periodic timer that requests a background reload of the configuration.

 ```php
 Loop::repeat(60000, function () use ($resolver) {